-Percentage Action Taken 15% of the remaining cumulative hours attempted At ttendance warning letter sent 20% of the remaining cumulative hours attempted Dis ismissed from the program
+Percentage Action Taken 15% of the remaining cumulative hours attempted Attendance warning letter sent 20% of the remaining cumulative hours attempted Dismissed from the program changes; such notification may result in the termination of veteran benefits.
+All dismissals and successful appeals by students funded through the VA shall be reported to the VA by the certifying official for the school.

 The Veterans Administration (VA) requires that students receiving funds based on their enrollment in school complete their course of studies in the standard length of the program.
 In order to meet this requirement, students must attend class on a regular basis.
-The VA requires that it be notified when a veteran student's enrollment status changes; such notification may result in the termination of veteran benefits.
-All dismissals and successful appeals by students funded through the VA shall be reported to the VA by the certifying official for the school.
+The VA requires that it be notified when a veteran student's enrollment status